matrix-org/matrix-spec-proposals/drafts/general_api.rst

    state events will need to specify the ``prev_content``.
 What data flows does it address:
  - Home screen: data required on load.
+ - XXX: would this also be used for initially loading room history screens too?

 Event Stream API ``[Draft]``
 ----------------------------
 Inputs: